 The house has a ~30' setback from the road.
 The set back is a green (grassy) lawn.
 Lanihui Drive does not have sidewalks at the border of the lawn and the street.
 There are curbs.
 A large (~25' high) red Royal Poinciana tree (Delonix regia) is on the front lawn on its north-east corner that appears to be at least 50 years old.
-This tree, the set back and the grassy lawn are contributing elements.
+This tree, the set back and the grassy lawn are contributing elements of the site.
 The lot of this house is ~52' wide.
 The lot is equipped with a driveway on its south-east corner.
 The driveway leads to an original garage that has since been enclosed and converted to an apartment.
+The house has a lower level bathroom that was the original mud-room of the home off the garage.
+The lower area was converted into an apartment in 2019.
 A carport is covering the closest end of the driveway.
 It is a late addition (less than 15 years) and is not contributing.

 The two sides of the home are not the same (i.e. the fenestration pattern), being slightly different on each side.
-The house's wood clapboarding is extant.
+The house's exterior wood clapboarding (double course on each plank) is extant.
 The clapboarding has a 4" reveal.
 The house appears to have most of its original wooden sash, double hung windows.
 The tympanum of the house is vented by a wooden louvered opening to the attic.
 The louvered opening is framed with 6" boards with an apron.
 Four decorative brackets, on each side, support the eave.